Queensland Cup: Finals Series

 The eight highest placed teams at the end of the regular season compete in the finals series.
 The system consists of a number of games between the top eight teams over four weeks in September, until only two teams remain.
 These two teams then contest the Grand Final, which is usually played in late September.
 Over the years, the Queensland Cup has used a number of different finals series systems, usually involving five to six and now eight teams.
 In 2019, the current eight team final series system will be adopted.

 Grand Final

 The Queensland Cup Grand Final, which determines the season's premiers, is one of the state's major sporting events.
-It is usually contested at Suncorp Stadium, having been held there annually since 2014, although other venues have been used, such as Dolphin Stadium, North Ipswich Reserve and Sunshine Coast Stadium.
+Suncorp Stadium has hosted the greatest number of Grand Finals, having been held there between 1996 - 2001, 2004 - 2007, 2010 - 2012 and 2014 - 2018.
+It has been held at Dolphin Stadium annually since 2019, however it hosted Grand Finals between 2001 and 2003.
+Other venues to host Queensland Cup Grand Finals include North Ipswich Reserve (2008, 2013) and Sunshine Coast Stadium (2009).

-The Grand Final had traditionally been played on Saturday afternoons, until moving to Sunday afternoons beginning in 2010.
+Traditionally, the Grand Final had been played on Saturday afternoons.
+However, they have been played on Sunday afternoons beginning in 2010, with the exception of the 2022, 2025 and 2026 Grand Finals.

 Since 2007, the player judged to be the man-of-the-match is awarded the prestigious Duncan Hall Medal.